Jayanth026/AI_Research_Agent/README.md

 ---

 ## Where AI Helped
-This project was bootstrapped with the assistance of AI for:
+This project was developed with AI assistance for two parts:
-- Drafting boilerplate code (Flask app, SQLAlchemy models, extractor functions).
-- Writing the OpenAI client integration.
-- Debugging issues with API versions (`openai>=1.40.0`).
-- Improving error handling and UI messaging.
-- Creating this README.md file.
+- Frontend development: creating the HTML templates, CSS styling, and improving the user interface.
+- Error handling & exceptions: designing clean, user-friendly error messages (e.g., Blocked by site, Source unavailable).